Credit for Prior Learning

 To receive college credit, students must successfully pass the WED course and receive the recommendation of the Mechanical Engineering Technology Program Coordinator.
 Request for this credit must be made to the RichmondCC Registrar.
 Credit will apply towards graduation requirements in the student’s curriculum program; however, quality points are not awarded.

-The NC Community College System Curriculum Course Review Committee approved for the credit in the chart to be awarded to students for successful completion of the NC Department of Public Safety Basic Correctional Officer Training.
+The NC Community College System Curriculum Course Review Committee approved for the credit in the chart to be awarded to students for successful completion of the N.C.
+Department of Adult Correction course or the N.C.
+Detention Officer Certification course.

-To receive this credit, students must present their Basic Correctional Officer Training Certificate from the NC Department of Public Safety to the RichmondCC Registrar.
+To receive this credit, students must present their N.C.
+Department of Adult Correction or the N.C.
+Detention Officer course certification to the RichmondCC Registrar.
 Credit will apply towards graduation requirements in the student’s curriculum program; however, quality points are not awarded.

 Human Services